krobelus/rate-experiments/README.md

 output on-the-fly as well, with some postprocessing to fix the clause IDs.

-It might be possible to forego DRAT completely and directly generate LRAT in a solver which is done by the solver `varisat`.
+It might be possible to forego DRAT completely and directly generate LRAT in a solver which is done by `varisat`.
 This removes the need for a complex checker at the cost of a larger proof artifact.

 [^acl2]: <https://github.com/acl2/acl2/>